PNNL-Comp-Mass-Spec/PHRP/README.md

 * The default is `/SynPValue:0.95`
 * Lower p-values are higher confidence results
   * 0.95 is a very loose filter

+Use `/AppName` to define the name of the program calling the Peptide Hit Results Processor
+* If defined, it is used to customize the name of the SQLite database used to cache proteins

 When processing MaxQuant results using a computer on the pnl.gov domain, the DMS database is contacted to lookup dataset IDs by dataset name, where dataset name comes from the 'Raw file' column in the msms.txt file
 * Optionally use `/DB` to override the default connection info